openstack-archive/sahara/doc/source/devref/devstack.rst

     KEYSTONE_TOKEN_FORMAT=UUID

     # Change the FLOATING_RANGE to whatever IPs VM is working in.
-    # In NAT mode it is subnet VMWare Fusion provides, in bridged mode it is your local network.
+    # In NAT mode it is subnet VMware Fusion provides, in bridged mode it is your local network.
     # But only use the top end of the network by using a /27 and starting at the 224 octet.
     FLOATING_RANGE=192.168.55.224/27